cbattlegear/SqlServerMigrationTraining/training/sql2016backup.md

 4. T-SQL Backup SQL Server 2016 - AdventureWorks2016 database to URL (Azure Storage Account):
     - Open SSMS and login to the SQL Server 2016.
     - First step of the backup is to have a container to upload the .bak file (already completed in step 3).
-    - In order to authenticate to the Azure Storage container, you require a SQL Server credential that will include a shared access signature (SAS) for the storage container.
+    - To authenticate to the Azure Storage container, you require a SQL Server credential that will include a shared access signature (SAS) for the storage container.
     - Create the SAS to your storage container first.
 The PowerShell script below will create and output the T-SQL 'CREATE CREDENTIAL' with the SAS that will be used in the next step.
 Copy and paste the below script to a text editor.
 Modify the variables according to your resource names.
 Open Azure Cloud Shell and execute in PowerShell mode.
 Copy and save the T-SQL 'CREATE CREDENTIAL' output for the next step.

       ![Use this PowerShell script to create a Shared Access Signature to the Storage Account](/training/PS_CreateSAS_Storage.ps1)